bitnami/charts-syncer/README.md

 > The list of charts in the config file is optional except for OCI repositories used as source.
 > The rest of chart repositories kinds already support autodiscovery.

+> [!NOTE]
+> The list of containers in the config file is always required when using standalone container syncing,
+> as auto-discovery is not supported for container registries.

 ### Google Artifact Registry example (Tanzu Application Catalog hosted registry)

 The Google Artifact Registry (GAR) is the default option for Tanzu Application Catalog hosted registries.